© Crown copyright 2020

 you can contact NHS 111 in England if you’re worried about accessing medication

-Additional advice for groups with specific mental health needs
+Advice for groups with additional mental health needs or facing specific issues

 Existing mental health problems

 If you already have a mental health problem, then you may be finding the coronavirus (COVID-19) outbreak particularly challenging.
 The advice above should help, but here are a few extra things that you may want to think about.
-This advice is part of comprehensive guidance provided by Mind.
+This is based on fuller guidance provided by Mind.
+Rethink has also created an online hub to provide practical support and information that is useful for people living with or supporting people with mental illness.

 Managing difficult feelings or behaviours to do with hygiene, washing or fears of infection